An easy chicken pasanda recipe, perfect for the whole family! It's rich, creamy, and mild, but also extremely flavourful thanks to the warming spices.

 - Make slow cooker chicken pasanda by placing all of the ingredients in your slow cooker and cooking on low for 6 hours.
 You may need to thicken the sauce at the end of cooking with some thickening granules or a cornflour slurry.

-- To Store.
-Place leftovers in an airtight container and store in the fridge for up to 3 days.
+- Store - Place leftovers in an airtight container and store in the fridge for up to 3 days.
 Curry always tastes better the next day!

-- To Freeze.
-Put the chicken pasanda in a freezer safe container and freeze for up to 3 months.
+- Freeze - Allow to cool then place the chicken pasanda in a freezer-safe container and freeze for up to 3 months.
 Defrost in the fridge before reheating until piping hot in the microwave.

 Dannii